tonglil/fluxflow/README.md

 # FluxFlow

-A command line tool to adjust flux settings.
+A command line tool to adjust f.lux settings.